Eshlyn greets you

 We lingered like that a moment longer before I finally stood, reaching for the soft blue dress and tossing the red one toward her.
 “Meek and dangerous,” I said with a wink.
 “We’ve got this.”

-Eshlyn caught the gown mid-air, already rising to meet the moment.
-“Then allow me to do the talking,” she said, glancing over her shoulder, “and keep your head down.”
+Eshlyn caught the gown mid-air, already rising.
+“Then allow me to do the talking,” she said, glancing over her shoulder, “And keep your head down… Maybe they’ll believe it.”

 ...